 Soundproof ceiling system that exceeds Building Regs Part E & achieved up to a 90 minute fire rating

-As we’ve all adjusted to staying at home during the lockdown, being stuck in the flat all day has probably made some of us notice how noisy the upstairs neighbours are.
+As we’ve all adjusted to staying at home during the lockdown, being stuck in the flat all day has probably made a lot of us notice our noisy upstairs neigbours.

 - First of all, find the lowest point of the lowest joist as a reference to ensure level insulation.
 Mark the beam a maximum of 100mm in from the wall to locate the first bracket.
 Then mark the bracket positions on the sides of the joists – evenly spaced – at 3 per square metre.
 Each mount has a maximum point loading of 18kg so each square metre can have up to 54kg of loading capability which is more than adequate for most domestic ceilings.